 - Cook your own meals.
 Cooking meals at home allows you to control both portion size and what goes in to the food.
 Restaurant and packaged foods generally contain a lot more sodium, fat, and calories than food cooked at home—plus the portion sizes tend to be larger.

 - Don’t shop for groceries when you’re hungry.
 Create a shopping list and stick to it.
-Be especially careful to avoid foods at the ends of the aisles and along the perimeter, where grocers tend to sell high-calorie snack and convenience foods.
+Be especially careful to avoid high-calorie snack and convenience foods.

 - Out of sight, out of mind.
 Limit the amount of tempting foods you have at home.
 If you share a kitchen with non-dieters, store snack foods and other high-calorie indulgences in cabinets or drawers out of your sight.

-- Fast for 14-16 hours a day.
+- Fast for 14 hours a day.
 Try to eat your last meal earlier in the day and then fast until breakfast the next morning.
-Early studies suggest that this simple dietary adjustment—eating only when you’re most active and giving your digestive system a long break each day—may help you to lose weight.
-After-dinner snacks tend to be high in fat and calories so are best avoided, anyway
+Studies suggest that this simple dietary adjustment—eating only when you’re most active and giving your digestive system a long break each day—may help you to lose weight.

 Soda: The Secret Diet Saboteur